 A Brief History of History at EMU

 History has been taught at EMU since 1853 when the university first opened its doors as the Michigan State Normal School.
-The first course was titled “Constitution of the United States” and by 1870 History was a requirement in the Common School Course.
-One year later, Anna M. Cutcheon became the first faculty member assigned to teach a History course at the Normal School.
+The first course offered was titled “Constitution of the United States,” and by 1870 history was a requirement in the Common School Course.
+One year later, Anna M. Cutcheon became the first faculty member assigned to teach a history course at the Normal School.
 The first official statement of the History program announced: “in history, few dates are required.”
 Instead, “we aim to trace the connection between cause and effect, and to become acquainted not only with the facts, but with the philosophy of history.”

 Professor Julia Anne King at work in her home office.

 In 1888, History was formally organized as a department of instruction at the school, headed by the illustrious Julia Anne King.
 King was born in a log cabin near Milan and received her teaching certificate from the Normal School in 1858.
 The Detroit Free Press named her “unquestionably the greatest woman educator Michigan has ever had.”
 During King’s twenty-seven years of leadership, the History Department added ancient and modern European history to its existing offerings in US history.
 King also added courses in sociology and political science.

 Bertha Buell joined the History faculty in 1899.
 Buell held degrees from the University of Michigan and Radcliffe College, and she occasionally acted as department head in the absence of Julia King.
 Buell was active on campus, helping to organize a local chapter of the League of Women Voters.
 She also promoted student housing with the help of Estelle Downing of the English Department and Dean Lydia Jones.